 Kristy Bonner, BA ’87, was recognized by the Dallas Business Journal as a 2018 Women in Technology honoree for making a difference in her workplace.
 Bonner is an IT director at NCH Corporation, headquartered in Irving, TX.
 She is also vice president of the DFW Alliance of Technology and Women.

 Glen, BBA ’87, and Laura Lee Pirtle, BSEd ’89, are the new owners Classic Chrysler Dodge Jeep Ram Fiat in Arlington, TX, at 1111 I-20 East at Collins.
 They will remodel the facilities, and they welcome all Baylor graduates and friends to stop by and see them.

-Lee Mulcahy, BA ’88, of Aspen, CO, willl have his paintings exhibited in Beijing’s 798 at Horizon, Nairobi’s National Museum and at his outlaw gallery/studio in Aspen’s Burlingame Ranch in 2019.
-Contact at email@example.com.
+Lee Mulcahy, BA ’88, of Aspen, CO, will have his paintings exhibited in Beijing’s 798 at Horizon, Nairobi’s National Museum and at his outlaw gallery/studio in Aspen’s Burlingame Ranch in 2019.
+Contact at firstname.lastname@example.org.